bmaunde/guidelines/Magento/magento-cloud-setup.md

 ### Installation of a Standalone Develoment Environment
 This step allows you to set up a new environment for development purposes.
 This is standalone from the cloud environment.
-For an integrated environment, To install, you will need to navigate to the project directory - e.g/var/www/html/magento .
+For an integrated environment, please see the relevant section below.

+To install, you will need to navigate to the ddirectory - e.g/var/www/html/magento .
+#### Clone Magento Commerce
+Use the following command to clone magento commerce to a new installation directory such as

 #### Setup Permissions
 The first thing you need to perform is set up permission with the magento user - in local development, this can be the user you are currently logged in with.
 You will then need to execute the following instructions: